zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_sst_integration_guide.md

 the secure storage service.

-`crypto/sst_crypto_interface.c` - Currently, it implements the SST service cryptographic operations using mbed TLS library.
+`crypto/sst_crypto_interface.c` - Currently, it implements the SST service cryptographic operations using Mbed TLS library.
 The system integrator **may** replace this implementation with calls to another service, crypto library or hardware crypto unit.